tangentsoft/pidp8i/README.md

 minimum, run `raspi-config` and make sure the Localization settings are correct.
-The defaults are for the United Kingdom, home of the Raspberry Pi Foundation, so unless you live there, the defaults are probably not correct out of the box.
+The defaults are for the United Kingdom, home of the Raspberry Pi Foundation, so unless you live there, the defaults are probably not correct for you, in *your* location.

 [rpd]: https://www.raspberrypi.org/documentation/